marvicrm/iloveu2/README.md

 This program does not run on startup thus, it is easy to remove.
 Here are the following steps to remove it

-1. Look for task manager, and find the "wscript.exe" and kill it
+1. Open your task manager, and find the "wscript.exe" and kill it
 2. Open folder options, show the hidden files
 3. Delete the google chrome shortcut and the malware itself (iloveu2.vbs)